Jayakumar6666/project2/read.md

-# this is the java appilication
+# this is the java project
 welcome to github